 The Short SC.7 Skyvan is a light private jet built in the early 1960s.
-It is still in service and can carry 16 passengers.
+It is still in service to this day and can carry up to 16 passengers.

-In 1958, engineer George Miles asked Short Brothers, an aircraft manufacturer based in Belfast, for help.
-He was looking to develop his aircraft, the HDM-106 (HDM for Hurel-Dubois Miles).
-The British manufacturer (now Bombardier) decided to acquire the development rights to modify it.
-It retained the structure but made modifications.
+In 1958, engineer George Miles asked Short Brothers, an aircraft manufacturer based in Belfast, for their assistance.
+He was looking to develop his aircraft, the HDM-106 (HDM stands for Hurel-Dubois Miles).
+The British manufacturer (which is now Bombardier) decided to acquire the development rights to modify it.
+It decided to retain the structure but made some of its own alterations.

-However, the Skyvan was not a priority for the manufacturer, which concentrated on the SC.5 Belfast because it was a Royal Air Force’s order.
-The construction of the prototype was therefore slow but finally, the maiden flight took place in 1963.
+However, the SC.7 Skyvan was not an immediate priority for the manufacturer; it was concentrating on the SC.5 Belfast as that was the Royal Air Force order.
+This meant that the construction of the prototype was rather slow but in the end, the maiden flight took place in 1963.

-The Army Air Corps placed the first orders and used the Skyvans to train parachutists.
-The engines were changed several times and the Skyvan 3 version, equipped with Garrett engines, was presented in 1968.
-The manufacturer produced 145 copies until 1986.
-There were also variants of the Skyvan 3, one of which was militarized.
-In addition, Argentina ordered two planes during the Falklands War in 1982.
+Initial orders for the jet came from the Army Air Corps who used the Skyvans to train parachutists.
+Over time, the engines were changed on a number of occasions and the Skyvan 3 version, equipped with Garrett engines, was presented in 1968.
+The manufacturer produced 145 examples until 1986.
+Several variations of the Skyvan 3 were produced as well including a militarised one.
+In addition, Argentina made use of two SC.7 Skyvan aircraft during the Falklands War in 1982.

 The Short 330 (or C-23 Sherpa) and the Short 360, both of which are extended versions of the SC.7 Skyvan, were also successful aircraft in the 1980s.

 An ideal aircraft for your cargo needs